DataCanvasIO/HyperGBM/docs/en_US/source/example_basic.md

 ### Use Cross Validation

-Users can apply cross validation in teh experiment by manually setting parameter `cv`.
+Users can apply cross validation in the experiment by manually setting parameter `cv`.
 Setting `cv` as 'False' will lead the experiment to avoid using cross validation and apply train_test_split instead.
 On the other hand, when `cv` is `True`, the experiment will use cross validation where the number of folds can be adjusted through the parameter `num_folds`.
 The default value of `num_folds` is 3.

 Example code when `cv=True`: